Nagarhole National Park and Tiger Reserve

-The Nagarhole Tiger Reserve experiences moderate temperature variations owing to its geographic locations.
-The summer temperature hardly reaches 33 degree Celsius .
-The mercury, in winter, falls to about 14 degree Celsius and above.
+The mercury, in winter, falls to about 14 degrees Celsius and above.
 Even though the monsoons are erratic in this area, several water sources ensure lush greenery and sufficient hydration for the animals in the reserve.

-The vailability of multiple water resources makes Nagarhole tiger reserve a unique place to visit.
-Sources contributing water to the reserve are: Sarati Hole, Nagar Hole, BalleHalla, Kabini River, Lakshmmantirtha River, four perennial streams, 47 seasonal streams, four small perennial lakes, 41 artificial tanks, several swamps, Taraka Dam and the Kabini reservoir.
-These ensure survival and thriving of plant and animal life in Nagarhole.
+The availability of multiple water resources makes Nagarhole National Park a unique place to visit.
+Sources contributing water to the reserve are Sarati Hole, Nagar Hole, BalleHalla, Kabini River, Lakshmmantirtha River, four perennial streams, 47 seasonal streams, and four small perennial lakes, 41 artificial tanks, several swamps, Taraka Dam, and the Kabini reservoir.
+These ensure the survival and thriving of plant and animal life in Nagarhole.

 History – Nagarhole National Park

 This game reserve was then updated to the status of a National Park in 1988.
-The update meant further extension of area by 643.39 KM.
+The update meant further extension of the area by 643.39 KM.
 The park was made into a tiger reserve in 1999.
-Till date, it has survived its reputation well and maintains a healthy tiger-predator ratio.
+To date, it has survived its reputation well and maintains a healthy tiger-predator ratio.

-Flora: Nagarhole Tiger Reserve sits at the combining area of North Western Ghats and Central Deccan Plateau.
+Flora: Nagarhole Tiger Reserve sits at the combining area of North-Western Ghats and Central Deccan Plateau.
 Owing to this, both moist and dry varieties of deciduous forests are prominent here.
-Commercially important rosewood, teak, sandalwood and silver oak are the main trees here.
-Some starkly different species such as golden shower tree, flame of the forest and clumping bamboos provide diversity to the forest cover and bring in feel of wilderness to the landscape.
+Commercially important rosewood, teak, sandalwood, and silver oak are the main trees here.
+Some starkly different species such as the golden shower trees, the flame of the forest, and clumping bamboos provide diversity to the forest cover and bring a feel of wilderness to the landscape.

-Mammals: Tiger, Indian Leopard and Asiatic Wild Dogs are the predating mammals here.
-There is also a significant population of golden jackals, sloth bears, striped hyena, spotted deer, antelope and wild boar.
-Other mammalian inhabitants include brown mongoose, black naped hare, mouse deer, Indian pangolin etc.
+Mammals: Tiger, Indian Leopard, Black Panther, and Asiatic Wild Dogs are the predating mammals here.
+There is also a significant population of golden jackals, sloth bears, striped hyenas, spotted deer, antelope, and wild boar.
+Other mammalian inhabitants include brown mongoose, black-naped hare, mouse deer, Indian pangolin, etc.

-Reptiles: Frequently spotted reptile varities are: mugger, vine snake, rat snake, bamboo pit viper, Russel’s viper and Indian rock python.
+Reptiles: Frequently spotted reptile varieties are: the mugger, vine snake, rat snake, bamboo pit viper, Russel’s viper, and Indian rock python.
 Indian monitor lizard and the common toad are also found.

 A jungle safari at Nagarhole is a must-do thing.
-Afterall, who would want to miss out on the beautiful landscape of this place and bewildering wildlife variety!
+After all, who would want to miss out on the beautiful landscape of this place and the bewildering wildlife variety!
 If lucky, you may catch glimpses of a Bengal tiger or the swift leopard.
 Don’t forget to bring your camera along since your moments here will be prized memories.

-Three different kinds of safari are available at Nagarhole Tiger Reserve:
+Three different kinds of safari are available at Nagarhole:

-Coracle Ride: Coracle is a round shaped boat designed for waters of Indian rivers.
+Coracle Ride: The coracle is a round-shaped boat designed for the waters of Indian rivers.
 You can take a ride in one and drift down the Kabini River.
-This journey is adrenaline inducing as well as calming one.
+This journey is adrenaline-inducing as well as calming.

 Ishwara Temple: A symbol of faith and devotion, the temple is an important pilgrim center.
-The legend says Lord Rama placed a shivling here himself.
-The temple remains closed in afternoon for the deity supposedly ‘takes rest’ then.
+The legend says Lord Rama placed a Shivling here himself.
+The temple remains closed in the afternoon for the deity supposedly ‘takes rest’ then.

 Reaching Nagarhole National Park